 The authors share how they market their books through speaking, webinars, podcasts, trade shows, and referrals.
 And also how they not only make money from book sales but other revenue streams like trainings, coaching, memberships, and various programs.
 As a member of Stephanie’s Nonfiction Authors Association, I can attest to the fact that it’s an amazing membership that offers tons of resources for nonfiction authors including webinars, educational content, and contests.

 Interviews and resources

-The eight interviews with successful authors add a dimension to the book to help illustrates what’s possible and that encourages new authors.
-There are also many links to these resources so if you’re reading the ebook, you can get directly to them.
+The eight interviews with successful authors add a dimension to the book that helps illustrate what’s possible and that encourages new authors.
+There are also many links to resources, so if you’re reading the ebook, you can get directly to them.